Patrick Roberts: Loan to Derby County

 On 1 February 2021, Roberts joined Derby County on loan for the remainder of the 2020–21 season.
 Two days later, he made his debut for the Rams as a substitute for Kamil Jóźwiak in a 0–3 away league defeat by Rotherham United.

 Loan to Troyes

 On 31 August 2021 he moved on loan to French club Troyes.

 Sunderland

 On 21 January 2022, Roberts joined League One side Sunderland on an initial short-term six-month deal with the club having the option to extend his contract.
 He scored his first goal for Sunderland in a 2–0 win over Crewe Alexandra on 12 March 2022.
 On 9 May 2022 he scored the winning goal for Sunderland in the 2nd leg of the League 1 play off semi-final against Sheffield Wednesday, to send them to the play-off final at Wembley Stadium.
 On 25 June 2022, Roberts signed a new two-year contract with the club after achieving promotion through the play-offs.

-Loan to Birmingham City
+Birmingham City

 On 1 September 2025, Roberts joined EFL Championship side Birmingham City on a season long loan.

+On 2 February 2026, having impressed across the first half of the season, Roberts signed for Birmingham City on a permanent basis for an undisclosed fee, signing a two-and-a-half year deal.